 3. Stand Mixer

 Making a big batch of whipped cream?
 It might be worth the extra cleanup to pull out the stand mixer and use the wire whip attachment (it looks like a giant whisk).
 Don't walk away, though.
 A fast-moving stand mixer can make whipped cream go from soft peaks to pre-butter clumps in seconds.

 4. Immersion Blender

 Good for making a quick batch of whipped cream.
 If you use the cup that comes with the blender, fill it only about a third of the way full to allow for the increase in volume as the cream whips.
 If you don't have the immersion cup, you can use any deep bowl.
-Be sure to move the blender up and down to get at all the cream.
+Be sure to move the blender up and down and all around to get at all the cream.

 5. Food Processor

 Simple and fast.
-Pour the chilled cream, sugar, and vanilla into the bowl of the food processor, and whip it for a minute or two.
+Pour the chilled cream, sugar, and vanilla into the chilled bowl of the food processor, and whip it for a minute or two.
 It goes quickly, so don't walk away or you'll end up with clumps.

 6. Cocktail Shaker

 For when you want to appear seriously cool.
-Remove the spring from a hawthorne strainer (a kind of cocktail strainer) and place it in a cocktail shaker with the chilled cream, sugar, and vanilla.
-Close it up and start shaking.
+Place the ingredients in a chilled cocktail shaker, close it up and start shaking.
 In a minute or two, you can spoon out the whipped cream to a chorus of oohs and aahs.

 7. Whipped Cream Dispenser

-If you need to make enough whipped cream in a quick minute and store it in the fridge, Look into getting a whipped cream dispenser.
+If you need to make whipped cream in a quick minute and store it in the fridge, Look into getting a whipped cream dispenser.
 This handy gadget makes whipped cream using nitrous oxide cartridges to pressurize the cream, sugar, and flavorings into a sturdy whipped cream you can squirt out through a nozzle.
 Follow the manufacturer's instructions, of course.

 8. Glass Jar